rnd-forests/icommerce/README.md

 }
 ```

-`User Searched Product` Event: this event contains the search queries from the user and the list of matched products.
+`User Searched Product` event: this event contains the search queries from the user and the list of matched products.
 Note that we only include the list of products in the first page of the paginated result.

 ```json
 {